 A funnel is the combination of different digital marketing tools and techniques that come together and create a journey for your end customer - from the moment they first see you online to the moment they're finally ready to hear your message and business pitch; and subsequently, make their first purchase and hopefully remain a customer who continues to buy from you.

-This funnel contains two layers that focuses on different elements of your strategy.
+This funnel contains two layers that focus on different elements of your strategy.

 It’s almost as if it’s a puzzle you get to play with and tweak to create a system that will help sell your products online.